sanity-io/document-internationalization/docs/advanced-languages.md

 ```

 ## Custom loader functionality

 If you require even more control over your languages you can also provide a loader function.
 To do this you need to implement the `@sanity/document-internationalization/languages/loader` part your Sanity Studio.

 This implementation should be a function which receives the default list of languages and the current document as parameters.
-It should return a list of normalized languages (`name` + `title`) and it can be `async`
+It should return a list of normalized languages (`id` + `title`) and it can be `async`

-Example:

-**sanity.json**
+`sanity.json`

 ```json
 {
   "parts": [